kontent-ai/management-sdk-net/README.md

 ## Further information

-For more developer resources, visit the Kentico Cloud Developer Hub at <https://developer.kenticocloud.com>.
+For more developer resources, visit the Kentico Kontent Developer Hub at <https://developer.kenticocloud.com>.

 ### Building the sources